 Learning How To Size A Sump Pump is easy if you do the steps prescribed above.
 The key steps are: Make sure you know the measurements of your sump-basin, the vertical height of the discharge-pipe, and the distance between the float-switch ON and OFF point.
 Take those measurements to calculate the water flow rate into the sump-pump-basin.
 Check the manufacturing documentation to find the right size pump.
 Installing the right size sump-pump is very important to preventing both flooding and motor burn out.

 Manufacturer's documentation is readily available at Sump Pumps .
 Pumps Selection .
-Before purchase your next sump-pump, make sure you have the right size.
+Before purchasing your next sump-pump, make sure you have the right size.

 The Eyeball Method of sizing a sump pump is much less involved; but also less accurate.